 - Dividends: These investment trusts are usually a good source of stable income.
-This 90% of the profits come back to the investors.
+90% of the profits come back to the investors.

 - Diversification: Real estate investment trusts have a minimal correlation to other asset classes’ performance, which is an advantage when stocks are down.
 Additionally, real estate investment trusts outperform other investments regarding dividends.

 Like other investments, real estate investment trusts have some disadvantages.
 Investors must be aware of these drawbacks before arriving at a decision.

 - Slow Growth: One can invest only 10% of the income back into the business, and thus the high dividends are a double-edged sword.

 - Higher Taxes: The taxes on the dividend earned are equivalent to the taxes on the regular income.

 - Management Fees: Exorbhitant fee is typical in most real estate investment funds.

 - Lack of control: Investors have no say in the operational decisions.
 This includes aspects such as the ownership of property and the strategies applied to market trading.

 - Investment Risks: There exists a significant risk while investing in these trust funds.
 This is due to various factors that affect the real estate market, namely property valuation, interest rates, debt, geography, and tax laws.
 Thus one must be cautious and diligent while investing.